-To get an automatic extension for your personal tax returns, you need to file Form 4868 -Application for Automatic Extension of Time To File U.S. Individual Income Tax Return with the IRS.
+To get an automatic personal tax extension, you need to file Form 4868 -Application for Automatic Extension of Time To File U.S. Individual Income Tax Return with the IRS.
+You have the option to file the individual tax extension form 4868 by paper mail or electronically.

 If you are filing by paper, you will only get the notification regarding the rejection of the extension from the IRS.
-But when you e-filing Form 4868, you will get an immediate confirmation email update from the IRS.
+But if you are , you will immediately receive a confirmation email when the e-filing Form 4868 IRS approves your extension.

 For getting a 6-month 1040 extension, you need to file your application before or on the original due date of the tax return (which is May 17, 2021).
 Now if you are paper filing the personal tax extension, it needs to be postmarked by May 17 and if you are planning to e-file Form 4868, then it must be submitted to the IRS by